Natsume Atari: Corporate divisions

+The company again changed its name to Winning Entertainment Group on January 1, 2026, to "mark a fresh chapter".
+Natsume-Atari continues to be the name for the international operations in Europe and the Middle East, notably Bahrain where the company has an office.
+Natsume Inc. still remains an affiliate company.

 Works

 Pre-split Natsume

 These are games produced while Natsume Inc., was still operating as a subsidiary of Natsume Co., Ltd. Natsume Inc. would publish only Natsume Co., Ltd.'s games until becoming independent in the mid-90s.